On this page

 - the licence holder's PCP does not describe Salmonella and Campylobacter as biological hazards

-- the licence holder's PCP does not describe control measures to prevent, eliminate, or reduce biological hazards of Salmonellaand Campylobacter and contamination (generic E. Coli - Biotype 1) to an acceptable level
+- the licence holder's PCP does not describe control measures to prevent, eliminate, or reduce biological hazards of Salmonella and Campylobacter and contamination (generic E. coli - Biotype 1 or an alternate acceptable indicator organism) to an acceptable level

-Note: Examples of control measures are feed withdrawal, sanitary dressing procedures, contamination control, antimicrobial intervention, Critical Control Points (CCP), Evisceration standards, chilling process, etc. - the licence holder's PCP does not describe PRMP and PVMP as evidence showing the control measures are effective, and the licence holder did not present an acceptable different means of meeting SFCR requirements
+Note: examples of control measures are feed withdrawal, sanitary dressing procedures, contamination control, antimicrobial intervention, Critical Control Points (CCP), Evisceration standards, chilling process, etc. - the licence holder's PCP does not describe PRMP, PVMP and PMMP as evidence showing the control measures are effective, and the licence holder did not present an acceptable different means of meeting SFCR requirements

-Note: The licence holder may opt to implement an alternate program in place of PRMP or PVMP.
-The inspection team should consult with CFIA specialists to verify the validity of the approach, the information provided should include the rationale provided by the licence holder. - the licence holder's PCP does not follow the CFIA domestic poultry pathogen reduction programs, and the licence holder did not present an acceptable different means of meeting SFCR requirements, for example:
+Note: the licence holder may opt to implement an alternate program in place of PRMP, PVMP and PMMP.
+The inspection team should perform initial assessment and then consult with CFIA specialists to verify the validity of the approach, the information provided should include the rationale provided by the licence holder. - the licence holder's PCP does not follow the CFIA domestic poultry pathogen reduction programs, and the licence holder did not present an acceptable different means of meeting SFCR requirements, for example:

 - the licence holder uses other organisms as indicators but does not provide acceptable rationale

-- the licence holder does not provide an acceptable rationale to demonstrate that a product is out of the scope of the PVMP or PRMP:
+- the licence holder does not provide an acceptable rationale to demonstrate that a product is out of the scope of the PVMP, PMMP or PRMP:

 - if the product is sent to another federally licenced establishment for Ready-to-Eat (RTE) food production, verify that the licence holder's PCP includes evidence that product is sent to RTE establishment (a letter of guarantee is acceptable as evidence)